Indian Health Service Trip

 During the course of the trip, students strive to learn more about Native American culture and Native health issues, while also providing direct service to the communities they visit.

-To apply for the 2015 Minnesota IHST, fill out this application form.
-Applications are due Sunday, November 2, 2014.
+To apply for the 2016 Minnesota Indian Health Service Trip, fill out this application form.
+Applications are due by midnight on Sunday, October 25, 2015.

 - Indian Health Alliance - Bharat Maraj